 }

-One function calls another function, which in turn calls the first function.
+In indirect recursion, one function calls another function, which then calls the first function.

 A() → B() → A()